StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/search-for-alerts/find-an-alert.md

 ## Method 3: Global Search feature

-*Use this method if you don't know the alert you're looking for or need to conduct advanced searches for multiple alerts without requiring simultaneous actions.*
+*Use this method if you need to conduct advanced searches for multiple alerts without requiring simultaneous actions.*

 1. Go to the **Global Search** view from the sidebar menu.